 How to apply & enroll

-It’s important to pay your monthly health insurance premium in full to your insurance company — not the Marketplace — by the due date.
+It’s important to pay your monthly plan premium in full to your insurance company — not the Marketplace — by the due date.

 If you miss a monthly premium payment